Zaeem0/planning-poker/FEATURES.md

   - Copy game link functionality

 - [x] **Results & Statistics**
-  - Most common estimate highlighted
+  - Results displayed directly on voting cards when revealed
-  - Vote distribution chart with emoji labels
+  - Most common estimate highlighted in green
-  - Visual progress bars
+  - Percentage-based opacity to show vote distribution
-  - Full descriptions for each size estimate
+  - Cards with no votes are faded

 ### User Interface